Not-Cyrus/GoGuardian/README.md

 ChannelSpamProtection: Keeps you safe from bots/people that mass create channels (also bans annoying admins that do it so be warned)

 ChannelNukeProtection: Keeps you safe from bots/people that mass delete channels

+MemberRoleUpdateProtection: Keeps you safe from bots/people giving administrator roles without being whitelisted

+AntiBotProtection: Removes all bots that get invited and bans the person who invited it

 # Want to build it yourself?